 Supreme Court justices appear skeptical of effort to remove Trump from a state ballot

-The U.S. Supreme Court on Thursday heard a historic case that could upend the presidential election, with the justices on the conservative-supermajority court appearing skeptical of the effort to disqualify Republican front-runner Donald Trump from a state primary ballot because he allegedly engaged in an insurrection to try to cling to power, after he lost the 2020 election to Joe Biden.
+Justices on the U.S. Supreme Court appeared skeptical Thursday of the effort to disqualify Republican presidential front-runner Donald Trump from a state primary ballot because he allegedly engaged in an insurrection to try to cling to power after he lost the 2020 presidential lection to Joe Biden.

-The dispute comes from Colorado, where the state Supreme Court threw Trump off its GOP primary ballot.
+The historic dispute comes from Colorado, where the state's Supreme Court threw Trump off its Republican primary ballot.
 But the U.S. Supreme Court's ruling could have national implications for Trump and his political fate.

 The plaintiffs in the case argue that Trump's actions in the aftermath of the 2020 presidential election automatically disqualify him from office.
 Trump's lawyers counter that the case against him is one of overreach.